- This event has passed.

 Roger Guenveur Smith returns to the stage with his signature solo show, Frederick Douglass Now.
-The concept of this play was initiated as a senior honors project in American Studies at Occidental College.
-At Yale University, Smith, worked as a graduate assistant at the Frederick Douglass Papers collection.
-He has since continued to play Douglass to international acclaim, while constructing an unparalleled body of work for the stage and screen.
+Frederick Douglass Now is a monologue inspired by the life and work of the self-liberated abolitionist and pioneering feminist Frederick Douglass.
+Smith has edited Douglass’ class 19th Century texts into a jazz-infused narrative, bookended by original writing of Beckettian force to produce the kind of edgy stylistic mash-up of which vital contemporary theater is made.
 Smith has been inspired by the pioneering abolitionist and feminist to combine Douglass’ classic texts with original narrative to create and perform what the Los Angeles Times calls “a personal benchmark for this remarkable artist.”
-This production of Frederick Douglass Now will take place on Martha’s Vineyard at Trinity Park Tabernacle.
+This production of Frederick Douglass Now will take place on Martha’s Vineyard at The Tabernacle.

 In 1841, Frederick Douglass delivered his first public address on Nantucket at a meeting of the Massachusetts Anti-Slavery Society.
 He is documented to have spoken in Edgartown in 1857, and in 1876 in Oak Bluffs at the Tabernacle.